martianbandit/Agentic-Coding-Framework/01_AI-RUN/01_AutoPilot.md

 5. Optional review of PRD sections.
 6. Optional modification of task priorities.
 7. Validation of implemented features.
+8. Validation of the tested application and preview.
+9. Confirmation of successful deployment (e.g., after smoke tests).

 ## Execution Instructions